Besatkassaie/Differential-Maintenance-Engine/README.md

 The bundle is released for academic purposes only, all other rights are reserved.
 This bundle is provided "as is" with no warranties, and the author in not liable for any damages from its use.

-*remarks
+##### Remarks
-1. We are working on getting the permission to release some parts of the code, until then code related to [functionalities](https://github.com/Besatkassaie/Differential-Maintenance-Engine#functionalities) 3, 4, 5, and 6 cannot be released.
+1. We are working on getting the permission to release some parts of the code[^1], until then code related to [functionalities](https://github.com/Besatkassaie/Differential-Maintenance-Engine#functionalities) 3, 4, 5, and 6 cannot be released.
 2. We have adopted a Java class from Gate code repository.
 The related license can be found here: https://gate.ac.uk/gate/licence.html
+3. We have modified XML parser provided by [DBLP team](https://dblp.org/faq/How+to+parse+dblp+xml.html).
+The related license is in the body of the class.
 [^1]: Morciano, A. (2017).
 Engineering a runtime system for AQL
-3. We have modified XML parser provided by [DBLP team](https://dblp.org/faq/How+to+parse+dblp+xml.html).
-The related license is in the body of the class.

 ### Requirements
 1. Java SE 11
 2. Scala 2.11.2